128technology/docs/docs/config_domain-based_web_filter.md

 Domain-Based Web Filtering is the ability to categorize internet traffic based on the domain name or a domain category.
 This provides the option for users to create generic services for a broad range of domains that fall into a category such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
 Each category is pre-populated with a list of domains associated with the traffic type.
 Domain learning can be enabled so that the default domains are supplemented with discovered domains in each category.
 Additionally, users can modify the list of domains in a category.

-Service can be defined based on categories, to filter a broad set of related domains.
+Services can be defined based on categories to filter a broad set of related domains.
 Services can also be assigned to individual domains, and filtering performed in a more targeted manner.

-## Configuring Domain-Based Web Filtering from the User Interface
+## Configuring Domain-Based Web Filtering

 Filtering is configured from the user interface, using the Domain Name and Domain Name Category fields.
 ![Configuration Fields](/img/dbwf_config_fields.png)